- Friends of the Arts

 - Contact the College of Fine and Performing Arts

-WCU School of Music to hold saxophone concert April 22
+WCU School of Music to present recital of cello, piano music Oct.
+22

 The mission of the College of Fine and Performing Arts is to strengthen and broaden the intellectual and cultural horizons of the university and the larger community by providing a creative learning environment in the fine and performing arts.